ClusterLabs/PAF/administration.md

-Once that's done, you connect to your fenced node, and __before you do anything__ (including un-fence it if your fencing method involves network isolation only), you ensure that Corosync, Pacemaker and PostgreSQL processes are down: you certainly don't want these to suddently kick in your alive cluster!
+Once that's done, you connect to your fenced node, and __before you do anything__ (including un-fence it if your fencing method involves network isolation only), ensure that Corosync, Pacemaker and PostgreSQL processes are down: you certainly don't want these to suddently kick in your alive cluster!

 Then, again, you check everything for errors related to the failure.
 Good starting points are the OS, Pacemaker and PostgreSQL log files.
 If you find something that went wrong, fix it before moving to the next step.